scrawlon/scrawlon.github.io/_drafts/2015-09-20-add-more-social-media-options-to-wordpress-divi-theme.md

 **This tutorial assumes you have knowledge of WordPress and PHP, you have ftp access to your sites files, you have the Divi theme installed and you've created a Divi child theme ([learn more about child theme's here][2]).**

 The first step in extending the Divi social media options, is to find and override the function that loads those options.
 If you look in the file 'Divi/epanel/custom_functions.php', the function we're looking for is *et_load_core_options*.
 The purpose of this function is to the file 'Divi/epanel/options_divi.php'.
+Inside that file is the global $options array.
 That's the code that builds the options tab you see when you open 'Divi > Theme Options > General' in your WordPress admin menu.

 *While it is possible to edit that file directly, it is not recommended.
 Any theme file that you edit will be overwritten when you update that theme, causing your work to be lost and your site to stop working.
 For that reason, we'll make our changes in the child theme.*

-What Add the following code at the bottom of your child theme's functions.php:
+Now that we know what file Add the following code at the bottom of your child theme's functions.php:

     function load_custom_core_options() {
         if ( ! function_exists( 'et_load_core_options' ) ) {